Optimize Transparency With Your Outside Counsel Billing

 In addition, a recent Thomson Reuters report entitled Latest Trends and Best Practices in Managing Outside Counsel details how automation reduces billing disagreements by standardizing the determination of exactly where invoices are out of compliance.

-The Thompson Reuters report also indicates that automated legal billing significantly expedites legal billing review process, resulting in shorter review periods which in turn translates into saving money and optimizing productivity.
+The Thompson Reuters report also indicates that automated legal billing significantly expedites legal billing review process.

 As the above examples demonstrate, AI and machine learning technologies are crucial to providing the capacity to drastically improve efficiency and transparency in dealing with outside counsel invoices.